STOCK TITAN

 What Is Net Debt to EBITDA?

-Think of Net Debt to EBITDA like this: if your company was a person with a mortgage, this ratio would tell you how many years of your salary (before taxes and expenses) it would take to pay off your mortgage, assuming you had already used your savings account.
+To understand this ratio, consider a simple analogy: if your company was a person with a mortgage, this ratio would tell you how many years of your salary (before taxes and expenses) it would take to pay off your mortgage, assuming you had already used your savings account.

 In technical terms, Net Debt to EBITDA is a leverage ratio that compares a company's total debt (minus cash and cash equivalents) to its earnings before interest, taxes, depreciation, and amortization.
 This metric provides insight into how leveraged a company is relative to its ability to generate cash from operations.

-The ratio essentially tells investors how many years it would theoretically take for a company to pay off all its net debt if EBITDA remained constant and all of it was used for debt repayment.
+The ratio essentially indicates how many years it would theoretically take for a company to pay off all its net debt if EBITDA remained constant and all of it was used for debt repayment.
 While this scenario is unrealistic (companies need cash for operations, investments, and dividends), it provides a standardized way to compare debt levels across companies and industries.

 The Formula Explained